 Many beginners start out investing by simply waiting until they find a company they like, then purchasing shares of that company.
 Some will go a little further and wait until the price of that company has a few bad days or even weeks, and then buy in.

 This is not a trading strategy.
 If this is your plan, it is guaranteed to fail.
 Just ask the millions of people that do it every year.
-Instead, build out one simple strategy that you think will work.
+Instead, research stocks and build out one simple strategy that you think will work.
 Write it down, and then stick to it.
 No matter how tempting it is to break out of your strategy, don’t do it.
 Give it the time you planned on giving it when you were thinking logically.
 If that time comes to an end and the strategy is still not profitable then you can move on.

 Most new traders do not have a lot of money to invest.
 That means that broker fees eat up a much larger percentage of their profits.
 If you are making a few trades a week, it can quickly add up to hundreds of dollars in fees.
 Some brokers offer services that can make these fees worth it, others simply have higher fees.